qwiglydee/otree-advanced-demos/README.md

 - nice progress bar created with the micro-framework
 - some style enhancements
-- smooth trial transitions
 - apps do not reveal correct/best answers on pages making them cheater-proof
-- some apps communicate responses to server in real time
+- some apps communicate responses to server in real time to reduce data loss

 # Apps

 - [local trials](trials_local): running series of trials on page (no live communication)
 - [live trials](trials_live): running series of trials on page with live communication
 - [infinite trials](trials_infinite): running infinite series of trials generated on demand
+- [sliders](sliders): classic sliders real effort task

 # Utils